-It was a rainy, chilly day, but it was above 40 degrees so I wore shorts.
-My legs don’t get cold easily and when they do they warm up fast.
+It was a rainy, chilly day, but it was above 40 degrees, so I wore shorts.
+My legs don’t get cold quickly; when they do, they warm up fast.

-We arrived at the Royalston, MA parking area (holds about 8 cars) at the northern terminus of the NET, and I checked out the old cemetery before beginning the descent down through Falls Brook Valley to the shelter at the bottom of the gorge by the creek.
+We arrived at the Royalston, MA, parking area (which holds about eight cars) at the northern terminus of the NET, and I checked out the old cemetery before beginning the descent down through Falls Brook Valley to the shelter at the bottom of the gorge by the creek.

 Royalston Shelter & Massachusets Border

-The old hardwood forest was silent, other than light rain dripping through the bright Fall leaves.
-The humidity felt like a thin wet sheen on my skin as I hiked but it was cool so it did not bother me.
+Besides light rain dripping through the bright Fall leaves, the old hardwood forest was silent.
+The humidity felt like a thin wet sheen on my skin as I hiked, but it was cool, so it did not bother me.

 Reaching the shelter at the bottom of the gorge, I paused before hiking over the bridge.
-I wanted to check out the shelter, but there were clothes hanging under the overhang and the silence of the area was a little eerie.
+I wanted to check out the shelter, but clothes were hanging under the overhang, and the silence of the area was a little eerie.
 Whoever was staying there was either asleep or out wandering the woods.

 We chatted for a few minutes before I told them I needed to move before it got too late.

 I crossed Route 32 before heading back into the silent woods.
 There was almost no birdcall, and I only crossed Bliss Road over the next 4-5 miles before reaching Mayo Hill.
 The quiet I had experienced earlier followed me until I made camp.

 Leaving the trail at the top of Mayo Hill, I made my way into the trees to find a place to set up my Big Agnes Copper Spur UL1 (Review).
 It’s a great little free-standing tent with a small footprint, so it is easy to find places to set it up.